Viaan-Hacker/How-acuurately-can-an-NN-aproximate-an-infinte-fractal-/neural_networks/readme.txt

 This folder is where we will place the files related to neural networks.

-See the experiment flow and results in the Comparing Models.ipynb file.
+See the experiment flow and results in the Comparing Models.ipynb file and Learning the Mandelbrot set - Hyper parameter Optimization.ipynb.

-testmodel.ipynb where we test some of our functions.
+the all experiment flow was saved in Learning the Mandelbrot set - Hyper parameter Optimization.ipynb testmodel.ipynb where we test some of our functions.
 We did some preliminary Model testing in Sequential Model.ipynb. mandelbrot.ipynb We generated and used the mandelbrot dataset for modeling.